elllyers/portfolios-/README.md

 # myportfolio

-this is a portfolio but if you want to know more about me just contact me
+This is a portfolio but if you want to know more about me, contacts are down below the description.

-# BY GATETE Elias
+# BY GATETE ELIAS

 ```bash
 connect with us via: